Carrier Distribution Policy

 This list of rules and regulations is not exhaustive and it is the agency’s responsibility to become familiar with and ensure compliance with any laws, rules, or regulations which apply to its activities.

 4. Carrier Intellectual Property

-Each agent shall respect and strictly adhere to the guidelines relating to a Carrier’s service marks, trademarks, trade names, Flight Data and other intellectual property, including, but not limited to, the following:
+Each agent shall respect and strictly adhere to the guidelines relating to the Carrier’s service marks, trademarks, trade names, Flight Data and other intellectual property, including, but not limited to, the following:

 - No agent shall bid on any Carrier’s intellectual property, including Flight Data, with any online search engines.
-With respect to any “pay for placement” or other key word purchase program offered by any online search engine such as, without limitation, Google, Bing, and Yahoo, no agent shall bid, or instruct or direct any third party to bid, on any Carrier name, trademarks service marks, trade names or other intellectual property.
-“Delta,” “Air France,” “KLM” and “Alitalia” shall each be included as a broad negative keyword match for all air related queries on any search engine.
+With respect to any “pay for placement” or other key word purchase program offered by any online search engine such as, without limitation, Google, Bing, and Yahoo, no agent shall bid, or instruct or direct any third party to bid, on the Carrier name, trademarks service marks, trade names or other intellectual property.
+“Delta” shall be included as a broad negative keyword match for all air related queries on any search engine.

-- Each agent shall strictly respect each Carrier’s intellectual property, including without limitation service marks, trademarks, trade names and logos on their own websites and any permitted third party websites.
+- Each agent shall strictly respect the Carrier’s intellectual property, including without limitation service marks, trademarks, trade names and logos on their own websites and any permitted third party websites.